Kauhajoki school shooting: Shooting

 A student in an adjacent classroom, Sanna Orpana, said that her class had heard "shooting and a kind of a rumble like tables falling down."
 Orpana believed at the time that the noise may have been coming from a toy gun, and two other students went to investigate the noise.
 Saari shot at them, and the remaining students in Orpana's classroom hid under a table before running upstairs.
 At some point between 10:45–11:00 Saari ran down a corridor and threw a Molotov cocktail into a language laboratory.
 He then shot out all of the windows in the school's main corridor, which extended through the building.
-It was during this time that Saari also took aim at Forsberg.
+It was during this time that Saari took aim at Forsberg.

 A police van with two officers arrived a short time after the shootings began, at around 11:00.
-They entered the yard of the college, where they were shot at by Saari and forced to retreat.
+They entered the yard of the college where they were shot at by Saari and forced to retreat.
 From around 11:45 to 12:00 further police units, bolstered by a number of armoured vehicles, began to arrive on the scene.
-They attempted to enter the building through the main corridor, but this assault was aborted due to the black smoke that was emanating from within the building.
-Meanwhile, having escaped the buildings in a variety of ways (including through doors and out of windows), some students found themselves impeded by a river that adjoined the school.
-However, some were able to use rowing boats as a means of escape.
+They attempted to enter the building through the main corridor.
+This assault was aborted due to black smoke emanating from within the building.
+Meanwhile, some students escaped the school buildings through doors and windows, but found themselves impeded by a river that adjoined the school.
+Some were able to use rowing boats as a means of escape.

-Firefighters extinguished the fires without any major damage to the school.
-Saari remained at large for some time in the school grounds after they had been evacuated.
-Two days after the killings, a friend of Saari's, named Rauno, told 7 päivää that at 11:53 he received a call from Saari in which he confessed to having perpetrated the shooting.
-Saari is claimed to have spoken to Rauno in a calm manner, telling him that he wanted to say goodbye.
-He was found alive by the police at 12:13, having shot himself in the head.
-He was taken to Tampere University Hospital, where he was treated for his gunshot wound.
-He died a short time later at 16:46.
+Firefighters extinguished the fires with no major damage to the school.
+Saari remained at large for some time in the school grounds.
+Two days after the killings, a friend of Saari's, named Rauno, told the tabloid magazine 7 päivää that he received a call from Saari at 11:53 in which he confessed to having perpetrated the shooting.
+Saari apparently spoke to Rauno in a calm manner, telling him that he wanted to say goodbye.
+Saari was still alive after sustaining a self inflicted gunshot wound to the head.
+He was found by the police at 12:13.
+He was taken to Tampere University Hospital and treated for his wound.
+He eventually succumbed to his injury and died at 16:46.